So what's next? You need to know how best to promote your online course.

 There are best practices for growing an audience over time, but there are no quick hacks or tricks that will allow you to fast-track this process.

-In fact, a great way to ensure that an online course business is successful, is to start the audience growth process before even launching the business, sometimes even years before.
+A great way to ensure that an online course business is successful is to start the audience growth process before even launching the business, sometimes even years before.

 What is the Best Way to Grow an Audience?

 There are currently two very effective ways of building an audience for a given online course topic: